Criminals enjoy holiday shopping too, but it’s usually from the trunk of your car.

 Theft from autos occur all year long, but make a much bigger impact in the winter months when individuals typically have more valuables in their car.
 Take the extra steps to make sure the holidays remain happy for everyone, (except thieves).

-To learn more, visit dtvan.ca
+To learn more about keeping your possessions safe, visit dtvan.ca